Car-free adventures aroundAylesburyBuckinghamshire

 Charlie and the Chocolate Factory, James and the Giant Peach, Matilda … Roald Dahl wrote many of his popular children’s stories in Great Missenden, the little Buckinghamshire village where he lived for 36 years.
 His writing hut is still on display in the museum there, which is right opposite the station.
 You can also follow a Dahl trail through the village and nearby countryside.

-- Aylesbury also pays tribute to the writer with an educational Roald Dahl Children’s Gallery in the Bucks County Museum open in the school holidays and on Saturdays (10 to 5) from April to October (£7.70 for adults and £5.50 for kids).
+- Aylesbury also pays tribute to the writer with an educational Roald Dahl Children’s Gallery in the Bucks County Museum open in the school holidays and on Saturdays in Summer.

 - Crawl into Mr Fox’s tunnel, live upside-down with the Twits, blast into space in Willy Wonka’s glass elevator, and see magnified minibeasts inside the Giant Peach.